canonical/ubuntu-core-docs/docs/explanation/refresh-control.md

 ## Preliminary setup

-The mechanism of defining refresh control behaviour involves:
+The mechanism of defining refresh control behavior involves:

 * setting the list of controlled snaps (by snap ID) in the gating snap.
 After the Canonical Store team does this initial setup, the gating snap’s snap-declaration assertion contains a refresh-control section that lists the gated snap IDs (see below)
 * The gating snap publisher signing and issuing validation assertions that include: